-- Qeisarieh: It is a passageway in which light-weighed and expensive goods are sold.
+- Qeisarieh: It is a passageway in which light-weighted and expensive goods are sold.

 - Tim & Timcheh: They refer to large and small, enclosed areas in which heavy-weighed and expensive goods are sold.
 The roofs in such structures are most beautifully decorated implementing various fields of art.

-- Carevansara: It is the sleeping place for travelers, sometimes used as a warehouse.
+- Carevansara: It is a sleeping place for travelers, sometimes used as a warehouse.
 Offices can be at the same area too.

 - Sara: It functions as a caravansary, but the goods there are samples and small items.
 Offices and warehouses are in this one place.
 Like caravansaries, wholesalers work in Saras.

-- Chaharsu/Charsu: It is an intersection where two Rastehs of a big bazaar meet.
+- Chaharsu/Charsu: It is a domed intersection where two Rastehs of a big bazaar meet.
 They are architecturally built as beautifully as possible.
 It is served as the station of the head guard of a bazaar.

 - Bazarcheh: It is a roofed bazaar in a smaller scale at any quarter of a city where local people can easily do shopping.